ibehave-ibots/easyNC/README.md

 ---

-# NetCDF MATLAB Class
+# easyNC.Reader MATLAB Class

 ## Overview

-The NetCDF MATLAB Class is an efficient tool designed to emulate the functionality of xarray's `load_dataset().to_dataframe()` feature in Python, tailored for MATLAB users.
+The easyNC.Reader MATLAB Class is an efficient tool designed to emulate the functionality of xarray's `load_dataset().to_dataframe()` feature in Python, tailored for MATLAB users.
 It is particularly useful for handling NetCDF files, a prevalent format for storing multi-dimensional scientific data.
 This class excels in automatically loading associated dimensions and seamlessly reshaping data into long table formats, making it invaluable for environmental, climate, and oceanographic data analysis.

 ## Key Features